charming-content/travelwithkids.github.io/_posts/2025-01-30-simple-ninja-foodi-spaghetti-bolognese.md

 1. **Sauté the Minced Pork and Onion:**
    - Set the Ninja Foodi to the sauté function and heat the olive oil.
    - Add the minced pork, chopped onion, and garlic to the pot.
-Cook for 5-7 minutes, stirring occasionally, until the beef is browned and the onion is softened.
+Cook for 5-7 minutes, stirring occasionally, until the pork is browned and the onion is softened.

 2. **Season the Meat:**
-   - Add oregano, basil, salt, and pepper to the beef mixture.
+   - Add oregano, basil, salt, and pepper to the pork mixture.
 Stir well to combine the flavors.

 3. **Add Spaghetti and Sauce:**
    - Break the spaghetti in half and lay it evenly over the browned pork.